Umayyad Caliphate: Diwan al-Qudat

-In the early period of Islam, justice was administered by Muhammad and the orthodox caliphs in person.
-After the expansion of the Islamic State, Umar al-Faruq had to separate the judiciary from the general administration and appointed the first qadi in Egypt as early as AD 643/23 AH.
+In the early period of Islam, justice was administered by Muhammad and the Rashidun caliphs in person.
+After the expansion of the Caliphate, Umar I had to separate the judiciary from the general administration and appointed the first qadi in Egypt as early as AD 643/23 AH.
 After 661, a series of judges served in Egypt during the caliphates of Hisham and Walid II.

 Diwan al-Jund

 The Diwan of Umar, assigning annuities to all Arabs and to the Muslim soldiers of other races, underwent a change in the hands of the Umayyads.
 The Umayyads meddled with the register and the recipients regarded pensions as the subsistence allowance even without being in active service.
 Hisham reformed it and paid only to those who participated in the battle.

-On the pattern of the Byzantine system, the Umayyads reformed their army organization in general and divided it into five corps: the centre, two wings, vanguards, and rearguards, following the same formation while on the march or on a battlefield.
+On the pattern of the Byzantine system, the Umayyads reformed their army organization in general and divided it into five corps: the center, two wings, vanguards, and rearguards, following the same formation while on the march or on a battlefield.
 Marwan II (740–50) abandoned the old division and introduced the Kurdus (cohort), a small compact body.
 The Umayyad troops were divided into three divisions: infantry, cavalry, and artillery.
 Arab troops were dressed and armed in Greek fashion.
 The Umayyad cavalry used plain and round saddles.
 The artillery used the arradah (ballista), the manjaniq (mangonel), and the dabbabah or kabsh (battering ram).
 The heavy engines, siege machines, and baggage were carried on camels behind the army.